javiertoledo/bootstrap-rating-input/README.md

 ### Can I set a default value?

-Definitely, just set an integer value in your input that makes sense:
+Definitely, just set an integer value in your input that's within your min-max range':

     <input type="number" name="your_awesome_parameter" id="some_id" class="rating" data-clearable="remove" value="3"/>

 ### Can I set a special value for empty ratings?

 You can add the attribute `data-empty-value` to indicate which value should send the form when it have an empty rating.
-This can be used, for example, to have an special value indicating the user didn't select anything:
+This can be used, for example, to have an special value indicating the user didn't perform a selection:

     <input class="rating" data-max="5" data-min="1" id="some_id" name="your_awesome_parameter" type="number" data-empty-value="0"/>